 The main source of protein is plant-based.
-This includes foods such as broccoli, spinach, watercress, asparagus, boy choy, as well as other non-animal protein like tofu, tempeh, lentils, oats, nuts, seeds and quinoa.
+This includes foods such as broccoli, spinach, watercress, asparagus, boy choy, and other non-animal protein like tofu, tempeh, lentils, oats, nuts, seeds, and quinoa.

 Since flexitarians do consume meat or fish every once in a while, these aren’t “true vegetarians.”
 But this isn’t a bad thing.
 It’s a diet choice.